Variables with Exponents

 But why count the "y"s when the exponents already tell us how many?

-The exponents tell us that there are two "y"s multiplied by 3 "y"s for a total of 5 "y"s:
+The exponents tell us there are two "y"s multiplied by 3 "y"s for a total of 5 "y"s:

 y2 y3 = y2+3 = y5

 So, the simplest method is to just add the exponents!
-(Note: this is one of the Laws of Exponents)

 Mixed Variables

-If you have a mix of variables, just add up the exponents for each, like this (press play):
+When we have a mix of variables, just add up the exponents for each, like this (press play):

 With Constants

-There will often be contants (numbers like 3, 2.9, ½ etc) mixed in as well.
+There will often be constants (numbers like 3, 2.9, ½ etc) mixed in as well.

 Never fear!
 Just multiply the constants separately and put the result in the answer: